Robert J. Wichert Obituary - Omaha, NE | Omaha World-Herald

 January 1, 1940 - November 20, 2020

 Preceded in death by son, Tom; and sisters, Marian DeLuca and Marguerite Wiegand.
-Survived by wife, Judy; children, Loretta (Larry) Houlton, Mike (Jeri), Jane (Evan) Gurney, and Paula (Jim) Sullivan; 10 grandchildren; 2 great-grandchildren; and brother, Tom (Collette).
+Survived by wife, Judy; children, Loretta (Larry) Houlton, Mike (Jeri), Jane (Evan) Gurney, and Paula (Jim) Sullivan; 10 grandchildren; and 2 great grandchildren; and brother, Tom (Collette).

 KORISKO LARKIN STASKIEWICZ FUNERAL HOME